-Recognizing that the internship is a key initial step in beginning a career in the highly competitive sport industry, this manual has been developed to address issues related to the internship.
+Recognizing that the internship is a key initial step in beginning a career in the highly competitive sport industry, this manual has been developed to address procedures for the internship experience.
 It is through the internship that students make the transition from student to professional while honing their skills and building their network.
-The successful internship will benefit the student (intern), the site, and the University.
+The successful internship will benefit the student, the site, and the University.
 The purpose of the Sport Management Internship Manual is to provide information to students, faculty, and sites regarding the sport management internship program at the University of West Georgia.
 In addition, it is intended to supplement the information given in the SPMG 4584 Pre-Internship Seminar in Sport Management course.

 Sport Management Internship

 In accordance with COSMA Guidelines, the internship is designed to be a full time, professional experience.
 This experience is designed to assist students in applying theory learned in the classroom to real-life situations.
 The internship allows students to transition from student to professional, gain further experience in an extremely competitive industry, confirm career choices, and develop their network for the purposes of future employment and professional development.